mokdevel/DarcMods/DarcMissions/README.md

 int missionHintTime : (seconds) Time to show mission hints to players.
 0 disables ALL hints. int minDistanceToMission : Distance to another mission.
-Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. array<int> missionTypeArrayDynamic : List mission types that spawn randomly.
+Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. array<string> enemyFactions : The array of factions to consider as enemies.
+"USSR" by default.
+You can define multiple factions and when enemies are chosen, the faction is chosen randomly per mission. array<int> missionTypeArrayDynamic : List mission types that spawn randomly.
 (DC_EMissionType) 0 = NONE       : Not used anywhere.
 The rest are names of the mission types.
   1 = HUNTER